 - 1. Revision.
-Go through the syllabus thoroughly checking that you know and understand each Assessment Statement. - 2.
+Go through the syllabus thoroughly checking that you know and understand the chemistry given in the syllabus under 'NoS', 'Understandings', 'Applications and skills' and 'Guidance' for each sub-topic. . - 2.
 Practice.
 Practice with past multiple choice questions in two ways.
 As you revise each topic test yourself with past questions on that topic.
 Once you have revised (UK) or reviewed (US) all topics, practice with past multiple choice exam papers paying attention to the time limit.
 If you get a question wrong try to understand why you got it wrong.
 You can do this by reading around the topic, discussing with other students or by asking your teacher.
 Learn from your mistakes.
 Similar questions do come up each year.